 What is all the controversy about?

-Social media was abuzz this week over a video claiming that Lanka Sathosa was responsible for the sale and distribution of a variety of rice dubbed ‘plastic rice’.
+Social media was abuzz over a video claiming that Lanka Sathosa was responsible for the sale and distribution of a variety of rice dubbed ‘plastic rice’.
 The viral video claimed that a type of rice labelled ‘Imported Basmati Rice’, purchased from a Sathosa outlet in Pitakotte did not stale even after 24 hours had lapsed since its preparation.
 The highlight of the video however, was when the lady appearing in the video made a ball of the cooked rice and dropped it on the floor.
 The rice ball which hit the floor with a thwack, did not crumble and appeared to remain in the shape of a ball.

 Local social media users are already divided into camps, with a majority convinced that this particular variety of rice was indeed made of plastic.
 Some online gurus on the other hand assert that the campaign was a hoax, as cooked rice starch can create adhesiveness similar to glutinous rice, better known as ‘sticky rice’.
 After the initial video, several more videos have emerged showing bouncing rice balls, which some users argued was an effect caused by the volume expansion and air entrapment in cooked rice.